ervandew/eclim/src/doc/content/vim/java/java.rst

   Please note that this command is not intended to be a full replacement for the more advance support provided by eclipse, ant, or maven.

+The **:Java** will locate the main class to run using the following steps:

+#. if the first argument is '%' (:Java %) then run the current class.
+#. if the setting :ref:`org.eclim.java.run.mainclass
+   <org.eclim.java.run.mainclass>` is set, then use the value as the fully
+   qualified class name to run.
+#. lastly, attempt to locate a class containing a static main method, if only
+   one is found, use that class.

 Configuration
 -------------

+.. _org.eclim.java.run.mainclass:

 Eclim Settings